Individual vs. Group Therapy

 A leading recovery program integrates evidence-based modalities into individual or group therapy.
 Most of these modalities can be incorporated into one-on-one or group sessions.
 Listed below are several of the most widely used therapeutic strategies in substance abuse treatment:

-- Motivational interviewing.
 Motivational interviewing, or MI, is a philosophy of treatment as well as a series of therapeutic practices.
 In MI, the therapist partners with the client to encourage and inspire the client to get clean and sober on his or her own terms.
 MI takes a positive, nonjudgmental stance on addiction treatment, addressing addiction as a disease that can be managed rather than as a moral failing.

-- Dialectical behavior therapy.
 Dialectical behavior therapy, or DBT, was developed to help severely suicidal patients find meaning and purpose in life.
 Today, the therapeutic techniques of DBT have been successfully applied to the treatment of eating disorders and substance use disorders.
 Addiction Science & Clinical Practice states that in substance abuse treatment, DBT helps patients by enhancing their motivation to change, helping them build self-acceptance, and reducing the urge to abuse drugs or alcohol.
 Based on the practice of mindfulness, DBT can relieve anxiety and depression by teaching clients how to relax in the moment.
 Through simple mindfulness exercises, clients can learn how to cope with destructive urges and hard-to-control emotions, increasing their chances of a successful recovery.

-- Relapse prevention training.
 Learning how to reduce the risk of a relapse is one of the most critical goals of rehab.
 Relapse prevention training focuses on teaching the client practical coping skills to deal with triggers and stressors of everyday life.
 Relapse prevention training, or RPT, groups may continue to meet in the aftercare phase of recovery to provide support for clients who have rejoined the community.